tymyrddin/purple/source/docs/incident-response/soc/workflows.md

 ## Designing workflows

-The [Montessori](../../foundations/montessori/index.rst) framing is useful here: a well-designed workflow is a prepared environment for the analyst.
+A well-designed workflow is a [prepared environment](../../foundations/montessori/index.rst) for the analyst.
 It provides the structure and the materials for the work without removing the need for judgement.
 A workflow that attempts to pre-decide every branch of a complex incident is a workflow that will be abandoned the first time the incident does not follow the script.

 A useful workflow for an alert category covers: